uwescience/datasci_course_materials/7_graph_aws/awsinstructions.md

 1. Go to
 [http://console.aws.amazon.com/elasticmapreduce/home](http://console.aws.amazon.com/elasticmapreduce/home)
 and sign in.
+1. On the top menu bar, at the right, select the US West (Oregon) region -- this is where the dataset is, so reads will go faster if the cluster is located in the same datacenter.
-2. Click "Create Cluster".
+1. Click "Create Cluster".
-3. Under General Configuration:
+1. Under General Configuration:
     * In the "Cluster Name" field, you can enter a name to identify the purpose of the cluster.
+    * Un-check Logging, unless you are certain that you want it.
+      (This will write a log to S3, which may exceed your S3 "put" quota, and in any case, you will be charged for S3 usage.
+Log messages are also written to the terminal connected to the master node.)
     * For Launch mode, Cluster should be selected (this is the default).
-4. Under Software Configuration:
+1. Under Software Configuration:
     * Select "Core Hadoop".
-5. Under Hardware Configuration:
+1. Under Hardware Configuration:
     * Select the instance type.
 For most parts of this quiz, c1.medium will be fine.
 For the last quiz question, a larger instance size like m2.xlarge or m3.xlarge may be appropriate.
     * For number of instances, select 1 for now.
 For the last quiz question, you can select up to 20.
-6. Security and access:
+1. Security and access:
     * Select the name of the key pair you created earlier.
-7. When you're ready, click Create cluster.
+1. When you're ready, click Create cluster.
-8. This will open the Cluster Details page.
+1. This will open the Cluster Details page.
 You can see the requested instances being acquired and provisioned toward the right side of the form.
 The state of the cluster overall is shown near the top of the page.
-9. Now you need to obtain the Master Public DNS Name.
+1. Now you need to obtain the Master Public DNS Name.
 After the cluster has started this will be shown near the top of the Cluster Details page.
 In the following instructions, we call this Master Public DNS name `<master DNS>`.
+1. Wait until the master node, at least, has finished booting before connecting, and wait until all nodes have finished booting before running your pig program.
+On the cluster details page, under "Network and Hardware", you can watch the progress of the master and other nodes being set up.

 Now you are ready to connect to your cluster and run Pig jobs.